 Muttley (Mick Buckingham), Subversion

 … Second is Dutch blogger, radio broadcaster and DJ, Peter Van Cooten.
 His weblog, ambientblog.net works as a platform for mix sharing, historical archives and ambient appreciation.
 Understated but informative, his blog provides a community for musical collages and reviews, leaving focus purely on the music of which it celebrates.
-Peter’s extensive knowledge and passion is a rarity that can’t be rivaled.
+Peter’s extensive knowledge and passion is a rarity that can’t be rivalled.

 Sphere: What made you create the website?

-Peter: The dutch review magazine I was writing for years ago was hardly presenting any ambient/electronic music reviews, because it was focusing on indie rock music mainly.
+Peter: The dutch review magazine I was writing for years ago was hardly presenting any ambient/electronic music reviews because it was focusing on indie rock music mainly.
 That’s why I decided to start a dedicated blog featuring short reviews and recommendations in 2004.
 It was called “DreamScenes” first.
 At that time, I was also co-curating a radio show on Dutch National Radio that presented contemporary electronic music (“Folio”), as well as making ambient music mixes for some other national radio shows.
-In 2009, these shows were cancelled because the broadcasting organization stopped all experimental shows – of course they attracted too few listeners.
+In 2009, these shows were cancelled because the broadcasting organization stopped all experimental shows – of course, they attracted too few listeners.

 That was when I decided to ‘boost’ the weblog and continue my activities there.
-I assumed that, although ambient/electronic music is about the nichest-of-the-niche, it would be easier to find an audience worldwide via the Internet than local via a radioshow.
+I assumed that, although ambient/electronic music is about the nichest-of-the-niche, it would be easier to find an audience worldwide via the Internet than local via a radio show.
 That proved to be true: slowly but surely ambientblog.net gained more readers from all parts of the world.
 It got more reactions than the radio show could ever generate.